lnformbu/My-Resume/README.md

 1. Editing Content in template

-To edit the content open the corresponding *.html files and open them in an editor such as VSCode or Notepad++.
+To edit the content open the corresponding *.home (My-Resume/src/main/webapp/jsps/ ) file and open them in an editor such as VSCode or Notepad++.
 Search for the content you want to change and edit it to the text you want.
 Save the file and reopen HTML file in browser to see the changes.